sharonsylu/Tip-anyID-with-ETH/README.md

   So this is onchain and open for anyone to query and verify that interaction.
 * Attestations, a TokenScript component.
   This generates the Attestation certificate, using zk, for any 3rd party who needs proof to verify.
-* Attestation.id
+* Attestation.id.

 ID Expansion pack:
   We start with a Twitter handle, but any public web2 internet identifier will work.

   This can be:
 * a Discord account
 * a Reddit account
 * a PGP key
 * an 0x wallet address or ENS Name
-* a peice of content on IPFS
+* a peice of content or object on IPFS
 * any decentralised or centralised social network
 * any other services or platforms that devs want to build